mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 ## Project Setup

-You're going to make a blazingly fast SvelteKit Markdown blog you can use for writing or as your portfolio and you're going to learn how to extend it using plugins and deploy it at no cost at the end.
+You're going to make a blazingly fast and extendable SvelteKit Markdown blog you can be proud of and deploy it to Vercel at no cost.

 {% embed src="https://stackblitz.com/github/joysofcode/sveltekit-markdown-blog?ctl=1&embed=1&file=src/routes/+page.svelte&hideExplorer=1&hideNavigation=1&view=preview&title=SvelteKit Markdown blog" title="SvelteKit Markdown blog" %}

+You can find the finished project [on GitHub](https://github.com/joysofcode/sveltekit-markdown-blog).

 > 🔥 If you want to learn SvelteKit you can watch [The Complete SvelteKit Course For Building Modern Web Apps](https://www.youtube.com/watch?v=MoGkX4RvZ38) on YouTube.